Mert-Guenduez/learnityourself/SRS.md

 - [Overall Use case diagram](https://github.com/Mert-Guenduez/learnityourself/blob/master/UseCases.xml)
 ### 1.5	Overview
 The next chapters will be structured as follows:
-The second Chapter, Overall Description, gives an overview of the functionality of our app and a use case diagram.
+The second chapter, Overall Description, gives an overview of the functionality of our app and a use case diagram.
 The third chapter, the Requirements Specification lists all ressources needed for the project.